dladams/dune-dev/README.md

 dune test

 # To run something in a dedicated session.
-lbne run lar -n 10 -c prodsingle_lbne35t.fcl
+dune run lar -n 10 -c prodsingle_lbne35t.fcl

 # To run in the current session.
-source $LBNE_DEVDIR/run.sh
+source $DUNE_DEVDIR/run.sh
 lar -n 10 -c prodsingle_lbne35t.fcl

 # To run commands in a sub shell.